stevenmontilla/stevenmontilla.github.io/rosgen/rosgen.md

 Revised: `9 April 2021`

 ### Introduction

-Developing a classification schema for rivers and streams is a hard task.
+The classification of rivers and streams is important to understand their diversity and distribution (Kasprak et al. 2016).
+General characterizations of fluvial bodies can serve as an important tool to develop conservation, management and restorations plans (Kasprak et al. 2016).
+However, developing a classification schema for rivers and streams is a hard task.
 The everchanging nature of these systems as well as the practicality to take measurements on the field are limitations to river classification.
 The various classifications methods available may also produce different results on the same river.
 Therefore, Kasprak et al. (2016) were motivated to conduct a direct comparison between 4 different classification frameworks to analyze their agreements and discrepancies.

 Kasprak et al (2016) conducted their study in the Middle Fork John Day Basin within the Columbia River Basin in Oregon, USA.
 They classified rivers/ streams on 33 sites using the River Styles Framework, Natural Channel Classification, Rosgen Classification System, and a channel form-based statistical classification.

 As a class, we replicated the Rosgen classification portion of the Kasprak et al (2016) study.
 Each student was assigned one of the 33 sites to carry out the replication of the Rosgen classification.
 I was assigned Loc_ID 8, Granite Boulder Creek.

-EXPAND ON ROSGEN CLASS HERE AND CITE PAPER

 ### Data
 [**ALL DATA/ Metadata CAN BE FOUND HERE**](data)